*This post may contain affiliate links for which I earn commissions.*

-If you’re new to gardening or just starting your vegetable patch here is a list of 5 vegetables which are relatively easy to grow and will produce a good harvest for you to enjoy:
+If you’re new to gardening or just starting your vegetable patch, here is a list of 5 of the easiest vegetables to grow.
+These will produce a good harvest for you to enjoy.

 1. Garlic

 Garlic is very easy to grow but will take a few months before you can harvest the cloves.
 You need to purchase starter bulbs from a nursery or garden supply company.
 You can usually purchase these by mail order too.
-Once you have your cloves, break them up and plant the individual bulbs with the pointy tip pointing up about 1.5 – 2cm below the ground.
+Once you have your cloves, break them up.
+Then, plant the individual bulbs with the pointy tip pointing up about 1.5 – 2cm below the ground.

 It helps to have friable soil as soils that are too heavy will produce smaller bulbs.
 You can also grow garlic quite successfully in pots.
 Choose a sunny position, water regularly and fertilize throughout the growing season with a complete fertilizer.
 Put some mulch around the plants to reduce weeds and keep moisture in the soil.

-Garlic is usually planted in Autumn and will be ready for harvest in spring or early summer once the flowers have finished and the leaves have died down.
-Once harvested the bulbs will keep for many months and you can even keep one or two aside to plant for the next crop.
+Garlic is usually planted in Autumn and will be ready for harvest in spring or early summer.
+Wait until the flowers have finished and the leaves have died down.
+Once harvested, the bulbs will keep for many months.
+You can even keep one or two aside to plant for the next crop.

 2. Lettuce

-Lettuce is super easy to grow and can be grown everywhere, in the vegetable or flower garden, in containers in the courtyard or on the balcony.
+Lettuce is super easy to grow and can be grown almost anywhere.
+It can be grown in the vegetable or flower garden, in containers in the courtyard or on the balcony.
 There are dozens of different cultivars available giving your salads both color and variety.

-Lettuce plants need regular watering and protection from the hot afternoon sun plus fertilizers high in nitrogen to promote leaf growth.
+Lettuce plants need regular watering and protection from the hot afternoon sun.
+Plus, these plants appreciate fertilizers high in nitrogen to promote leaf growth.
 Leaf lettuces tend to tolerate much warmer temperatures than head lettuces.

-They also have the benefit of you being able to harvest the outer leaves and the plants will grow new ones for later picking.
+Another major advantage is you can just pick the outer leaves when you need them.
+The plants will continue to grow new leaves for later picking.
 This means you can have fresh lettuce from your garden for many months.

 You can grow your own seedlings from the huge variety of seeds available or purchase seedlings in punnets.
-Imagine the money you will save by having a number of different varieties growing in your garden rather than purchasing the mesclun mix in grocery stores which can be quite expensive.
+Imagine the money you will save by having a number of different varieties growing in your garden.
+This is much more cost-effective than purchasing the mesclun mix in grocery stores which can be quite expensive.

 3. Potatoes